guinetn/browserLocalHomepage/assets/blog/2021-01-05-lego_mechanic.md

-## Making Lego Car CLIMB Obstacles
+## Making lego car climb obstacles

 How to solve mechanical problems with lego.